nnsrymni/android-res-values-i18n/README.md

 It contains only pre-translated string resources.

 So far only 8 keys are included, but each has at least 40 translations.
-These translations are not machine translations, but have been carefully selected by comparing many popular apps.
+These are not machine-translated, but have been carefully selected by comparing many popular apps.

 <br>